Frequently Asked Questions About PennBid

 Yes — PennBid can be used for any request-for-quotation or request-for-proposal, regardless of department.
 The same system can be used by Public Works, Engineering, Public Safety, Authorities, Admins., Township, Counties, School Systems, etc.

 Absolutely!
-Each agency is provided access to set-up and manages their solicitation(s) individually.
+Each agency is provided access to set-up and manage their solicitation(s) individually.

 How will my agency benefit from PennBid?